quantarray/skylark/README.md

 10.0.kg + (3.0.lb to kg) should equal(11.360775642116007.kg)
 ```

 Quantity conversions are also supported via the same `to` operator.
+Basic converters are pre-defined.
+Conversions for product, ratio, and exponential measures
+is defined by converters and require their own CanConvert instances of their components' conversions.

 ```scala
 (1.0.ft to in) should equal(12.0 in)